khubaib11/github-stars-crawler-CICD/README.md

 - **Does not fetch 100k+ repositories yet:**
   - Due to GitHub API and rate limits, each partition fetches up to 1,000 repositories.
-  - With 10 partitions × 1,000 per partition, the database currently contains ~10,000 repositories.
+  - With 10 partitions × 1,000 per partition, the database currently contains ~10k to 15k repositories.

 ---